cybertheory/alliance/README.md

 Yes, `alliance` does query the Gorilla LLM everytime it routes.
 Don't worry about being rate-limited or extra-costs.
 All routes made by the `alliance` client are cached and stored for future reference.
 These cached routes are refreshed periodically at much lower rates.

 ## `alliance_cli`
-The `alliance-cli` is a convenience tool to help you configure your APIKEYS for different services, so `alliance` can start accessing endpoints and returning generated content from the get go.
+The `alliance_cli` is a convenience package to help you configure your APIKEYS for different services, so `alliance` can start accessing endpoints and returning generated content from the get go.

 **If deploying to external runtimes and set environment variables for api_keys please use `alliance configure --gitignore false ` to set up a _keys.txt file in the correct format with your env variables**